lhypds/pdfmd/README.md

 Usage
 -----

 Split, crop PDF and convert to Markdown:

 ```bash
 python main.py -i input.pdf -c
 ```

+1. pdfmd.py

+Input file must be single page PDF, if it is multiple pages, it will only process the first page.
 Input can be multiple files, if input is a folder it will loop all PDFs in the folder.

 Convert a PDF to Markdown: